 It’s scary and sad that we have to fear contact with the people we love because of Coronavirus.
 Stories of people dying alone in hospitals because their families aren’t allowed to visit, or choosing to die at home rather than in an intensive care unit, is heartbreaking.
 It’s hard to imagine something like this happening to my own family.

-The post A Mom’s Thoughts On Coronavirus contains affiliate links.
-This means if you purchase and item using my links, I get a small commission.
+This post contains affiliate links.
+This means if you purchase an item using my links, I get a small commission.
 Don’t worry, there’s no extra cost to you.
 You can read my full disclaimer here.

 I’m hyper-aware of every single action since Coronavirus came onto the scene.
 Did I touch the door handle?
 Have I touched my face?
 Is this scratchy throat allergies or something more?
 It’s enough to drive a person mad.